Dare to Rest Yoga Nidra

 Yoga Nidra meditation is “yogic sleep.”
-Through a series of guided instructions, the body is led into a state of supreme relaxation where the unconscious mind awaken, opening the potential for deep healing and creative energy to flow.
-This is not an active yoga, you’re lying down the whole time.
+Through a series of guided instructions, the body is led into a state of supreme relaxation where the unconscious mind awakens, opening the potential for deep healing and creative energy to flow.
+This is not an active yoga, you’re lying down the whole time!
 Initially, Yoga Nidra feels like a really nourishing nap, and ultimately the intention of Yoga Nidra is to liberate a person from suffering.

 Forty-five minutes of Yoga Nidra meditation feels like three hours of sleep in the body.

 Why Yoga Nidra:

-To reduce tension and stress.
-With today's connected society we are constantly bombarded with stimulus and impulses, which can easily put us into a state of tension – muscular, emotional, and nervous tension.
-There are always more things to do than there is time or energy for, putting our minds into a constant state of arousal.
+Reduce tension and stress.
+With today's connected society we are constantly bombarded with stimulus and impulses, which can easily put us into a state of tension – muscular, emotional, and nervous.
+There are always more things to do than there is time or energy for, putting us in a constant state of deficit.
 In Yoga Nidra the mind is relaxed through conscious breathing and body awareness to release this tension.
-Through regular practice of Yoga Nidra tension at the physical, emotional, and mental level can be reduced.

 Relax and train the mind.
 The unconscious mind thinks in symbols and abstractions.
 Yoga Nidra helps you communicate with your unconscious mind in a way it understands.
 During Yoga Nidra meditation, we create deep heartfelt intentions and plant it into the unconscious mind during the state of deep relaxation.

-To improve sleep and reduce insomnia.
+Improve sleep and reduce insomnia.
 Yoga Nidra takes you into deep relaxation and trains your mind and body to move more easily into a deeper sleep.
-As a menopausal woman with bouts of insomnia, Yoga Nidra has been invaluable in bringing restful sleep.
+As a menopausal woman with bouts of insomnia, Yoga Nidra has been invaluable in bringing me restful sleep.

-Awakens creativity.
-When the mind is totally relaxed, the awareness slowly enters the deeper realms of our unconscious mind and you become more aware of your creative and intuitive mind.
+Awaken creativity.
+When the mind is totally relaxed, your awareness slowly enters the deeper realms of the unconscious mind and you become more aware of your creative and intuitive mind.
 The regular practice of Yoga Nidra helps to make a bridge between the conscious and unconscious mind and awakens your creativity.